nuclearsalmon/project-accela/README.md

   - [Telnet Provider](#telnet-provider)

 ## Background
-My end goal with Project Accela is to utilize the framework to create a sandboxed virtual network for hackers to play around in, explore and exploit.
+My end goal with Project Accela is to utilize the framework to create a sandboxed virtual network "game" for hackers to play around in, explore and exploit.
 I want it to be social, highly strategic and to reward those that think out of the box.
 It will look and behave somewhat similarly to a [BBS][out_bbs] or a [MUD][out_mud].